 Q. When is this year’s Guildford Beer Festival?

-A. The Fifth Annual Guildford Beer Festival takes place on Friday, 25th and Saturday 26th July.
+A. The Sixth Annual Guildford Beer Festival is on Friday, 12th and Saturday 13th June 2015.

 Q. Where will it be?